m-j-andr/PIC-1-Demo/docs/1-File-Management/1-2-folders.md

 The path of the folder `1-File-Management` is `/Users/YOUR_NAME/Documents/UCLA-Classes/PIC-1/1-File-Management`.
 All of these are *absolute paths* because they start at the root directory.

+When using Finder on Mac or File Explorer on Windows, your *current working directory* is listed at the top.
-We can also give *relative paths* relative to a current working directory.
+It can be convenient to give *relative paths* relative to this current working directory.
-If we are working within the `PIC-1` directory, then the paths above can be described more concisely as follows.
+For example, if we are working within the `PIC-1` directory, then the paths above can be described more concisely as follows.
  - `./1-File-Management/1-Files/demo.html`
- - `./1-File-Management/2-Folders/Browser/demo.html`.
+ - `./1-File-Management/2-Folders/Browser/demo.html`
- - `./1-File-Management`.
+ - `./1-File-Management`

 ### Seeing path information on MacOS